 - 1 ciabatta bread roll

-- 1 teaspoon garlic powder (or fresh garlic)
+- 1 tsp garlic powder (or fresh garlic)

 - Heat medium to large saucepan over medium heat.
 Once hot, add olive oil and garlic, stirring quickly to ensure it doesn’t burn.